1fish2/BBQTimer/README.md

       widgets.
 * When you wake the Android screen, it shows the main (rightmost) lock screen widget.
   To access your other lock screen widgets, swipe rightwards.
-  To access the camera, swipe leftwards.
 * To rearrange your lock screen widgets, long-press one and drag it left or right.
-* You can rearrange lock screen widgets whenever you want.
-Example: When you start cooking, Move BBQ Timer to the rightmost position; afterwards, move the Digital Clock there.
+* You can rearrange lock screen widgets when you cook (moving BBQ Timer to the rightmost position) and afterwards, move the Digital Clock there.

 ## Known Issues
 * Due to [Android OS bug 2880](https://code.google.com/p/android/issues/detail?id=2880), if the clock gets set backwards, the widget's date display might not update until the clock catches up to what was going to be the next day.
-* Not yet tested on Android API level 13 (HONEYCOMB_MR2) or level 14 (ICE_CREAM_SANDWICH) (where the
+* Not yet tested on Android API level 13 (HONEYCOMB_MR2) or level 14 (ICE_CREAM_SANDWICH) where the
-  emulator takes most of an hour to launch, then croaks).
+  emulator takes most of an hour to launch, then croaks.
 If you have those versions of Android, let me know how it goes.
 * There's a fraction of a second clock skew between the stopwatch time displayed in widgets vs. the notification area.
 To see precise times, open the application's main screen.
 * Android emulator bugs: The app's timer display sometimes stops changing.
 In emulator API level 12, the notification area shows black text on a black background.
-In emulator API level 15 (ICE_CREAM_SANDWICH_MR1), the notification area displays the stopwatch's start time instead of elapsed time.

 ## TODO
 * Add a menu of recipes to set the reminder alarm time and suggest the cooking temp.
-* Show a tip about adding the widget to the lock screen when first running the app.
-* Show tips via a menu command: How to install widgets.
-What tapping the widget text does.
 * Add a Setting to pick {sound, vibrate, both, disable} for reminders.
 * Add a Setting to pick the reminder alarm sound.
 * Localize into several languages.
-* When stopped at 00:00, add the time of day to the widget? ... after a few minutes?
-  (To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
-Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.)
 * Accessibility.
-* Display the time larger in the activity when the screen is wide and tall enough.
+* Display the time larger in the activity when the screen is large enough.
 * Use a font-resizing text view fit long durations in the Activity.
 See [Stack Overflow auto-scale-textview-text-to-fit-within-bounds](http://stackoverflow.com/questions/5033012/auto-scale-textview-text-to-fit-within-bounds/), [Stack Overflow how-to-adjust-text-font-size-to-fit-textview](http://stackoverflow.com/questions/2617266/how-to-adjust-text-font-size-to-fit-textview/),